Therapy Dogs Ohio | Animal Assisted Therapy Columbus Ohio | Angel Paws

 The Pet Partners® Skills & Aptitude Test

-Diagram below is 2 pages It's important to understand how exercises are scored as well as what is required during the exercises.
+It's important to understand how exercises are scored as well as what is required during the exercises.
 See below for purpose, process & scoring information details & tips.

 IMPORTANT VIDEO NOTE: *** The PPSAT Videos provided are examples of what teams will be asked to do in the PPSAT and are for instruction purposes only.
 The candidate's behavior in these examples are NOT to be presumed as what is desired or required.
 Whether these examples demonstrate desired or undesired behaviors of both animals & handlers will be discussed in your Handlers Workshop. *** For instance, the video of the test exercise provided below is an example of a leash that is too tight.
 There should be visible slack in the leash and the dog should be responsive to a verbal cue to stay close, wait, etc. To view the complete test on YouTube click the blue button below.
 There may be slight variations of specific distractions utilized, room size and configuration, evaluator style, instructions etc. in your test.